 The Pensey Greenway Trail will be extended from the south boundary of the Centennial Village PUD and extend along the west shore line of Clay Hole Lake to the south right of way line of the new 45th Street right of way.
 This trail extension will be completed by the Centennial Village PUD and will be constructed to standards matching the existing trail south of the Centennial Village PUD.

-Pedestrian walkways adjacent to and within the Centennial Drive corridor connecting Calumet Avenue to 45th Street shall be a minimum of 10-feet wide.
+Pedestrian walkways adjacent to and within the Centennial Drive corridor connecting Calumet Avenue to 45th Street shall be a minimum of 10-feet wide, except the sidewalk adjacent to 45th Avenue, southernmost of Lot 10, Lot 11 and Lot 13 is not required.
 Pedestrian walkways adjacent to buildings within the Village Parkway corridor shall be a minimum of 10-feet wide.
-Pedestrian walkways adjacent to buildings in all other areas of the development shall be a minimum of 8-feet wide.

-Where sidewalks are integral with parking area curbs within parking areas of the development, the minimum sidewalk width shall be 5-feet.
+Pedestrian walkways adjacent to buildings in all other areas of the development shall be a minimum of 8-feet wide, except Western most Lot 11, Southern most Lot 12 & Northern most Lot 13 shall be minimum 6-feet wideWhere sidewalks are integral with parking area curbs within parking areas of the development, the minimum sidewalk width shall be 5-feet.

 All sidewalks shall be constructed of Portland Cement Concrete and shall be a minimum of 4-inches in thickness for pedestrian use only areas and a minimum of 6-inches in thickness for vehicular service loadings areas and shall be placed on a minimum of 4-inches of base sand or No. 53 aggregate.